graphcommerce-org/graphcommerce/docs/framework/config.md

 All storefront configuration for the project

-#### `algoliaSearchDebounceTime: Int`

-Configures algolia search debounce time.
-This will slow down the search response.

 #### `cartDisplayPricesInclTax: Boolean`

 Due to a limitation of the GraphQL API it is not possible to determine if a cart should be displayed including or excluding tax.